TheLancashireman/stm32-play/README.md

 # TheLancashireman's STM32 playground.

+## WORK IN PROGRESS

+Not everything that's mentioned below has been implemented. :-)

+## What's this?

 This repository contains some code that I hacked together to learn about the STM32F103C8xx processor and the "Blue Pill" development board.